 Desi's net worth was estimated at $10 million in 1953, realizing a profit of $600,000 before taxes with an additional $500,000 in income from I Love Lucy merchandise.
 He served as the president of Desilu until their divorce and sold his interest to his recently-separated wife Lucille for $3 million in 1962.

 Lucille sold Desilu to Gulf+Western for $17 million, equivalent to $139 million today, in 1967.
 Gulf+Western converted Desilu into the production offshoot of Paramount Pictures, which is now called Paramount Studios.

-Hirsch died on March 23, 1985 from cancer.
+Hirsch died on March 23, 1985, from cancer.
 She was 67 years old.
-Just a year later, Desi passed away at his home in Del Mar, California, from lung cancer.
+Just a year later on 2nd December 1986, Desi passed away at his home in Del Mar, California, from lung cancer.
 He was 69 years old at the time.

 A private service was held at St. James Roman Catholic Church, attended by nearly 100 people, including his ex-wife Lucille Bell.
 He was cremated and his ashes were scattered at sea.